Getting your Trinity Audio player ready...

 But I just stood there.

-I told Hellie not to transform into the “other” her, the “beast” her, unless I gave her the okay.
-And she didn’t.
-She circumvented my rule without breaking it, turning it into a more acceptable form.
+I told Hellie not to transform into her “beast” form unless I gave her the okay.

-So, if you didn’t break my rule, there must be a reason why you are not listening to me now.
+So, there must be a reason why you are not listening to me now.

 I threw off the sullen state and started to think logically.